NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ### Update Booking

 To update the booking, the "Update" button is clicked which takes **testuser** to the update booking page.
-This page pre-populates the form with the current details make the process quick and easy:
+This page pre-populates the form with the current details making the process quick and easy:

 ![update-booking](readme-images/project-walkthrough/update_booking.png)